InnoPhaseIoT/connectedhomeip/examples/light-switch-app/talaria/README.md

     1: Reset to Factory Defaults (e.g. chip-counters and chip-config content will be reset)
     2: Enable full factory reset (In this case, contents of the data partition table (SSID, passphrase, chip-tool keys) on     Talaria TWO will be erased)
        Note: In case of connecting to a new AP, ensure to erase the contents of the data partition table before initiating a new connection.
+-   `matter.enable_cli=<value>`

+    To enable/disable the Command line Interface(CLI).
+    0: Disable Command line Interface (Default)
+    1: Enable Command line Interface

+    Note that with CLI interface enabled DUT may not go in suspend state.

 ## Programming the Example on Talaria Two Platform
 The Linux Tool is provided in FreeRTOS_sdk_3.0_master_matter/pc_tools/Download_Tool/bin/T2DownloadTool_Linux to program the Talaria Two device.
 Following are the steps to program the device.